ieee-ceda-datc/Robust-Design-Flow/README.md

 ---

 We welcome contributions to DATC RDF.
 Contributions include:
-- Source code of your point tool that can be added as a submodule to our tools directory with the updated Makefile containing the new make target and yaml to support the new tool
+- Source code of your point tool that can be added as a submodule to our tools directory with the updated Makefile containing the new make target and yaml to support the new tool.
 If your point tool is distributable, you can also add the binary to our tools directory, along with details in the README on the system configuration in which that binary was built.
 This should also be accompanied by an update to the Makefile with a new target and the corresponding YAML file.
 - New testcases and enablements